xddxdd/blog/source/_posts/en/article/modify-website/nixos-why.lantian/index.md

 # Conclusion and Followups

-This article mainly focuses on introducing the advantages of NixOS and its package management system over other Linux distros.
-In the followup articles, I will explain the process of configuring everything in NixOS and replacing my nodes step by step.
+This post mainly focuses on introducing the advantages of NixOS and its package management system over other Linux distros.
+In the followup posts, I will explain the process of configuring everything in NixOS and replacing my nodes step by step.